Trainee Positions At Prince of Wales Hospital

 Core Position Descriptions

-The (senior) neurology registrar is responsible for inpatients for his/her team, attending one outpatient clinic per week and for presenting at the clinical and radiological meetings.
+The AT registrars are responsible for inpatients for his/her team or attending outpatient clinics and jointly, for presenting at the clinical and radiological meetings.

 Elective Position Descriptions

-Clinical Neurophysiology registrar - responsible for inpatient and outpatient clinical neurophysiological investigations, including EMG/NCS, EP, EEG and ENG/caloric.
-Some specialised investigations.
+Clinical Neurophysiology registrar is responsible for inpatient and outpatient clinical neurophysiological investigations, including EMG/NCS, EP, EEG as well as attending the Nerve and Muscle and Neuro-immunology clinics.
+There are outpatient clinics Monday-Friday.
+Specialised investigations include Vestibular and Tremor assessments.

-Epilepsy fellow - is attached to the Comprehensive Epilepsy Unit (Prof Somerville) with responsibility for inpatient and outpatient care, EEG and monitoring reporting.
+The Epilepsy Fellow is attached to the Comprehensive Epilepsy Unit (Prof Somerville) with responsibility for inpatient and outpatient care, EEG and monitoring reporting.

 Hospital Information